-Step2: Go to Google play store in our mobile and install Google Authenticator app.
+Step2: Go to Google play store on our mobile and install the Google Authenticator app.

 Once the installation is complete the app will display two options to add an account.
 One is by scanning a barcode and the second is by entering a key.
 Let us stop at this screen and go to Your Profile section under users in the admin dashboard as shown below.

-Step3: First tick the Active checkbox in the settings for enabling the plugin to add new authenticator section to our site.
-Also, check the Relaxed Mode check box so that the token that our app generates does not expire quickly.
+Step3: First tick the Active checkbox in the settings for enabling the plugin to add a new authenticator section to our site.
+Also, check the Relaxed Mode checkbox so that the token that our app generates does not expire quickly.
 Enter a description and click the Create new secret button.
 Now click the Show/Hide QR code button.
 This will display a screen as shown below.

 Step4: Now go back to the app installed on our phone.
 Select the option to scan the QR code and scan the code displayed on the screen.
 This will add an account to the app.
 This will now display a 6 digit number like 598376.

-Step5: Now click Update Profile button in the profile page of admin to save our changes.
+Step5: Now click Update Profile button on the profile page of admin to save our changes.

 Step6: Now let us log out of our WordPress site and go to the login page again.
 We will see a new section added to the login page as shown below.